Muntinlupa–Cavite Expressway

 The Muntinlupa–Cavite Expressway (MCX), (Note: The Muntinlupa–Cavite Expressway is also known by its former name as the Daang Hari–SLEX Link Road.
 Because of a sponsorship deal with FWD Life Philippines, the expressway is also known as the FWD-Muntinlupa-Cavite Expressway (FWD-MCX).) signed as E2 of the Philippine expressway network, is a 4 km controlled-access toll expressway linking the southern province of Cavite to Muntinlupa in the Philippines.

 Opened to traffic on July 24, 2015, it is currently the shortest expressway in the Philippines.
 It connects the South Luzon Expressway (SLEX) to Daang Hari and Daang Reyna near Las Piñas and Bacoor.

 Route description

 Muntinlupa–Cavite Expressway acts as a connector between Daang Hari and South Luzon Expressway.
 The expressway passes near the vicinity of the New Bilibid Prison and Southville 2A, one of the relocation areas of informal settlers who once lived beside the Philippine National Railways line.

 The expressway starts with a T-interchange with South Luzon Expressway near Susana Heights.
 It follows a slight curving route paralleling Magdaong River, which acts as a boundary between barangays Poblacion and Tunasan.
 It soon passes near the New Bilibid Prison, where several access roads are rerouted with the construction of the expressway.
-The expressway ends as a roundabout with Daang Hari, Daang Reyna, and Biazon Road.
+The expressway ends at the Villar Gyratory, a roundabout intersection with Daang Hari, Daang Reyna, and Biazon Road.